-The BlendMount R Series Aluminum Radar Detector Mount for Escort/Beltronics is the first type of mount to consider.
+The mount in the photo is the BlendMount R Series Aluminum Radar Detector Mount for Escort/Beltronics.
 This is the type that wraps around the round rod that attaches the rear view mirror to the windshield.
 It my opinion, this is the cleanest and best of the mounts.
 There is a custom insert that works on almost all Escort radar detectors except the Max series.
 This means it will fit all the other popular models including the 9500ix, 8500X50, Solo S3 and Redline series.
 These mounts place the Escort radar detector just behind the mirror.
 The mount has rubber padding on the grips so your rear view mirror doesn’t get marked up.
 It looks like it was installed at the factory.

 Another option for the rear view mirror is the PerformancePackage Rear View Mirror Mount for Escort Radar Detector Bracket fits most Escort models except the Max series.
 The mount includes custom wrenches to tighten the bolts and wraps around the mirror post.
 Unlike the BlendMount, the PerformancePackage mount doesn’t provide rubber coated grips so your mirror post might get a little marked up.
 These mounts are typically offered at a lower price than the BlendMount.